AA/PPS 04.01.02 - Hiring and Employment of Temporary, Non-Continuing Faculty

-Temporary, non-continuing faculty should have the same administrative support that is available to other faculty in the department.
+Temporary, non-continuing faculty should have the same administrative support that is available to other faculty members in the department.

-Temporary, non-continuing faculty should have the same access to departmental equipment as other faculty in the department.
+Temporary, non-continuing faculty should have the same access to departmental equipment as other faculty members in the department.

-Departments should assign temporary, non-continuing faculty adequate office space where they can prepare for class, counsel students, and store material.
+Departments should assign temporary, non-continuing faculty members adequate office space where they can prepare for class, counsel students, and store material.

 REVIEWER OF THIS PPS